Max Hymans

-Max Hymans (March 2, 1900 in Paris – March 7, 1961 in Saint-Cloud), was a notable leftist French politician, member of the resistance, and director of Air France from 1948 to 1961.
+Max Hymans (2 March 1900 in Paris – 7 March 1961 in Saint-Cloud), was a notable leftist French politician, member of the resistance, and director of Air France from 1948 to 1961.

 Biography

-Max Hymans was born is Paris on the March 2, 1900.
+Max Hymans was born in Paris on 2 March 1900.
 After his baccalauréat (A-level), he graduated from École centrale de Paris with an Engineering diploma, while following a law degree in parallel.

 He entered as an Engineer and site manager of Clairoix close to Compiègne, Oise.
-He was in conflict with the delegate administrator concerning French workers salaries and their replacement with foreign workers that were even less paid.
+He was in conflict with the management concerning French workers wages and their replacement with foreign workers who were paid lower wages.

-On October 22, 1925, he applied as a lawyer to the Cour d'appel of Paris.
-He opened a cabinet specialised in counterfeiting cases and patents.
+On 22 October 1925, Hymans applied to be registered as a lawyer to the Cour d'appel of Paris.
+He opened a firm which specialized in cases about counterfeiting and patents.